microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/WindowsUpdates/examples/v1.0-beta/Invoke-MgUnenrollWindowsUpdatesUpdatableAsset.md

 		}
 	)
 }
-Invoke-MgUnenrollWindowsUpdatesUpdatableAsset -BodyParameter $params
+Invoke-MgBetaUnenrollWindowsUpdatesUpdatableAsset -BodyParameter $params
 ```
-This example shows how to use the Invoke-MgUnenrollWindowsUpdatesUpdatableAsset Cmdlet.
+This example shows how to use the Invoke-MgBetaUnenrollWindowsUpdatesUpdatableAsset Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).